namshi/namshi.github.com/source/team/index.markdown

     line of work is that it is fast paced and always evolving.
 A big foodie, in her free time, you would probably find her discovering new food joints or out exploring the country.

+*   ##<div id="Pinak Kakadiya">Pinak Kakadiya</div>
+    {% img left team /images/pinak.png Pinak Kakadiya %}
+    **Pinak Kakadiya** is BI Developer at Namshi.
+He joined BI Team in May 2014.
+He is working with all kind of Data and has strong knowledge of Database, ETL and Data warehouse.
+Pinak works in various MSBI areas like SSAS, SSIS, SSRS, Power View and Power Pivot.
+He completed his Bachelor’s in Information Technology from Gujarat University.
+His goal at Namshi is to turn data into information, and information into insights.